The local government system in British Columbia is comprised of municipalities, regional districts and improvement districts.

 The Ministry is responsible for the legislative framework for local government.

-The Local Government Department actively works with municipalities to provide information and develop advisory materials (such as approval of a small number of bylaws, long-term capital borrowing and development cost charges).
+The Local Government Division actively works with municipalities to provide information and develop advisory materials (such as approval of a small number of bylaws, long-term capital borrowing and development cost charges).

 Changes to boundaries, municipal incorporation, and resolving local government disputes are other